sunpy/sunpy/docs/guide/timeseries_metadata.rst

     >>> my_timeseries.meta.update({'telescop': 'G15'}, colname='xrsa', overwrite=True) # doctest: +REMOTE_DATA

-Here we have to specify the ``overwrite=False`` keyword parameter to allow us to overwrite values for keys already present in the `~sunpy.util.metadata.MetaDict` objects, this helps protect the integrity of the original metadata and without this set (or with it set to False) you can still add new key/value pairs.
+Here we have to specify the ``overwrite=True`` keyword parameter to allow us to overwrite values for keys already present in the `~sunpy.util.metadata.MetaDict` objects, this helps protect the integrity of the original metadata and without this set (or with it set to False) you can still add new key/value pairs.
 Note that the `~sunpy.util.metadata.MetaDict` objects are both case-insensitive for key strings and have ordered entries, where possible the order is preserved when updating values.